 - A. Possible explanations for his citizenship

-- Paul simply was not a "citizen"

-- Generational wealth from noble family
+- Generational wealth from noble family 1

-- Purchased as a freeman or craftsman
+- Purchased as a freeman or craftsman2

 - B. Possible benefits of his citizenship

 - Honorary benefits Acts 21, Acts 22

 - Relational benefits

 - a) With the higher echelons 1 Corinthians 1:26

 - b) With the lower echelons 2 Thessalonians 3:8-10